 Operator: Good morning, ladies and gentlemen.
-Welcome to JPMorgan Chase's Third Quarter 2013 Earnings Call.
+Welcome to JPMorgan Chase' Fourth Quarter 2013 Earnings Call.
 This call is being recorded.
 Your line will be muted for the duration of the call.
 We will now go live to the presentation.
-Please stand by.
+Please standby.

-Marianne Lake - CFO: Thank you.
+Marianne Lake - CFO: Thank you, operator.
 Good morning, everyone.
-I'm going to take you through the earnings presentation, which is available on our website.
+I'm going to take you through the earnings presentation which is available on our website.
 Please refer to the disclaimer regarding forward-looking statements at the back of the presentation.

 So, if we start on Page 1, the Firm generated net income of $5.3 billion for the fourth quarter, or a $1.30 a share, with a return on tangible book home and equity of 14%, on revenues of $24 billion, down 1% year-on-year and up 1% quarter-on-quarter.

 As you see, we had several significant items in the quarter, which I will review as we go through the presentation in more detail.
 But they include a $1.3 billion gain on the sale of Visa shares, and a $0.5 billion gain on the sale of One Chase Manhattan Plaza, both in the Corporate segment; as well as a $0.8 billion pre-tax or a $1.1 billion after-tax impact of legal expense in the quarter, partially built in mortgage, with the remainder built in Corporate, principally the Madoff settlement recently announced; a $1.3 billion benefit from reduced loan loss reserves in consumer businesses; and in addition, CIB's results for the quarter include a $2 billion loss for DVA and FVA, or funding valuation adjustment, which I'll also come back to in more detail.